Winnipeg Centre (provincial electoral district): Winnipeg Centre A

+Winnipeg Centre B

+Four-member constituency

 The single Winnipeg constituency into three multiple-member districts for the 1949 election: Winnipeg North, Winnipeg Centre and Winnipeg South.
 All three constituencies elected four members to the legislature, with electors choosing representatives by a single transferable ballot.

 The electorate of Winnipeg Centre included supporters of the socialist Cooperative Commonwealth Federation, the Liberal-Progressive and the Progressive Conservative Party.
 Independent candidate Stephen Juba also won election to the legislature in 1953.

-Members of the Legislative Assembly for Winnipeg Centre (1949-1958)

-Winnipeg Centre (single member constituency, 1958-1981)
+Winnipeg Centre (1949–1958)

+Single-member constituency

 The single-member electoral division of Winnipeg Centre was created with the 1958 election, after the four-member division of the same name was eliminated.

 The constituency was represented by Progressive Conservative James Cowan from 1958 to 1969, and was considered safe for the PC Party.
 Joseph "Bud" Boyce of the New Democratic Party won it in 1969, and held it until its abolition in 1981.
 Boyce left the NDP to join the newly formed Progressive Party prior to the 1981 election.